← Back to ArticlesTraining Tips

 Setting Up the Bomb

-Watch Dubois carefully and you'll notice something that casual fans miss.
-The knockouts look sudden, but they're rarely unearned.
+Watch Dubois carefully and you will notice something that casual fans miss.
+The knockouts look sudden, but they are rarely unearned.
 Dubois works behind his jab to create openings, uses his size to push opponents onto the back foot, and waits for the moment when their guard opens or their balance shifts.

 The right hand - the one that ends fights - is almost always preceded by two or three jabs that move the opponent's guard around.
 This is textbook boxing.
-You don't just throw the big shot and hope.
+You do not just throw the big shot and hope.
 You set it up.

 Generating Power